Skip to main content

 We asked for feedback on the SEA Scoping Report and invited comments and suggestions for consideration at this stage.

-A Consultation one report summarising the feedback received in the first round of consultation is available to be viewed.
+A Consultation one report summarising the feedback received in the first round of consultation is available to view.

 Subsequent to this process and informed by it, a draft NWRP Framework Plan with accompanying environmental reports were prepared and published for consultation.